Azure/azure-sdk-for-js/sdk/identity/identity/samples/ClientSideUserAuthentication.md

 main().then(console.log).catch((e) => console.error(e));
 ```

 As code uses the `SecretClient` in the above sample, the `InteractiveBrowserCredential` will automatically authenticate the user by launching the default system browser prompting the user to login.
-In this case the user interaction happens on demand as is necessary to authenticate calls from the client.
+Once the user successfully logs in, the user can then call into Azure services.

 ## Authenticating users with the DeviceCodeCredential